Frequently Asked Questions

 Are the Stands constructed with any particleboard?

 The frames of our stands and canopies are 100% made in the USA with your choice of Ash, Oak, Maple, Cherry, Hickory, or Black Walnut.
 The back and top are matching ¾” veneer plywood.
 Our door panels and sides are also matching veneer plywood with solid hardwood frames.
 Even our painted stands and canopies are made from solid hardwood.
-We have attention to detail with our craftsmanship, and there is no particleboard used in any part of the construction of our canopies.
+We pay close attention to detail, and there is no particleboard used in any part of the construction of our canopies.
 Particleboard can swell and crack with moisture and is not a good material for any stand or canopy.

 Back to Top